 Superannuation Death Benefits

-Most funds let you nominate who you want your death benefit to be paid to, but this can only be done strictly in the accordance with the trustee of the fund.
+Most funds let you nominate who you want your death benefit to be paid to but this can only be done strictly in accordance with the terms of the trust deed of the fund.

-Many funds have a set form for the making of nominations.
-It is important to ensure that your your nomination is binding on the trustee of the fund and to understand that in many cases nominations will lapse after three years and need to be renewed.
+Many funds have a set form for the making of nominations but it is important for you to ensure that your nomination is binding on the trustee of the fund and to understand that in many cases, nominations will lapse after 3 years and will need to be renewed.

-Whether you elect a nomination or, a death benefit can only be made to the executors of your estate or one or more of your dependants.
+Whether you elect to make a nomination or not, your death benefit can only be paid to the executors of your estate or one or more of your dependants.

-There are often good reasons to make a binding death benefit nomination with one or more of such dependants as part of a comprehensive estate plan.
+There are often good reasons why you should plan to make a binding death benefit nomination in favour of one or more of such persons as part of a comprehensive estate plan.

 View Youtube channel youtube.com/ArgonLawMaroochydore